ladiesofcode/GitIntro/README.md

 ## Oh Forks
 A fork is a copy of a repository that you manage.
 Forks let you make changes to a project without affecting the original repository.
 You can fetch updates from or submit changes to the original repository with pull requests.

 This repo acts as the original repository, which everyone will not have write access to.
-So to get around this we will fork the repo.
+So to get around this we will fork the repo, make the changes, create a PR and see our changes once the PR has been approved.

 ## Forking
 On the Github Web Interface, click Fork on the top right hand corner.
 Then we will clone the repo onto your own machine, use a commandline or other Git tool to clone the repo.